plausible/docs/docs/integration-guides.md

 ## Google Tag Manager (GTM)

 Plausible can even be integrated using the Google Tag Manager.
 Add the Plausible snippet to the "**Custom HTML Tag**" and set the trigger to be "**All Pages**" if you want to count traffic on all of your pages.

+Note that you cannot use Google Tag Manager if you want to track a subfolder.
+Only naked domain (yoursite.com) or subdomain (subdomain.yoursite.com) will work as the data-domain attribute while a subfolder (yoursite.com/subfolder) will not.

 ## GatsbyJS